Are You Ready to Get Your Medical Marijuana Card?

 - A terminal condition diagnosed by a qualifying physician and confirmed by a second physician

 - Third, you need to schedule an appointment with KindHealth!
-Our doctors will evaluate you to get your medical weed card in Florida.
+Our doctors review your medical history and evaluate you for a medical weed card in Florida.
 Medical records are not required.
 You never need to ask “where can I get my med card near me” again.
 Located in Shorecrest, we service Miami Shores, North Bay Village, El Portal, Little Haiti, and North Miami Beach.

 Where Do I Apply?